LIBOR is in the process of being wound down.

 Please also see the FCA’s LIBOR transition website for further information regarding LIBOR transition.

-The material and information located on this website is provided for informational purposes only and is not intended to be and should not be relied upon as legal, financial or any other form of advice regarding your use of LIBOR.
+The material and information located on this website is provided for information purposes only and is not intended to be and should not be relied upon as legal, financial or any other form of advice regarding your use of LIBOR.
 Please ensure you take legal and financial advice in all relevant jurisdictions to ensure you understand the impact of the cessation or unrepresentativeness of any LIBOR settings on you and your counterparties, and to ensure you understand the implications of the exercise of the FCA’s powers under the BMR.